sharikhh/House-Price-Prediction/README.md

 Scaling is important after completely cleaning the data because all the variables should be in the same scale otherwise one variable woul get more or less importance if the scaling is not done
 After Scaling is done I saved the cleaned data in a different DataFrame

-## Feature Selection
+### 4. Feature Selection
 In this process of feature selection I have to select the features which are best fit for the model and the workflow of feature selection is given below.

 ![photo](s3.jpg)

-However we know that there are different features in each and every selection method but we don't know what might be their accuracy so we have to develop a linear regression model with all the three feature selection methods.
+However we know that there are different features in each and every selection method but we don't know what might be their accuracy so we have to develop a linear regression model with all the three feature selection methods.This method of seeing which features are proper for the model is known as Hyperparameter tuning.

+In Linear Regression we don't look for accuracy but we look at the adjusted R-square value it tells us how well the model is performing a standar rule is the r-square value should be greater than 0.7 atleast that means the model has learnt something.

+1. In Forward Feature selection I got the adjusted RMSE value to be 0.719
+2. In Backward selection I got the the adjusted RMSE value to be 0.894
+3. In recursive Feature elimination I got the adjusted RMSE value to be 0.674

+Since the ajusted RMSE value with backward selection is highest we will take it as our final model.
+This is how the proble, of House Price Detection was solved

+## Thank you